Recruitment agency SEO Mindset: How to attract the right people

 Do the people and processes in your business match the experience your marketing tells people they can expect?
 You match clients to candidates but ensure you match clients and candidates to your agency style.

 #4 Transform people’s search intent into your content

 Having 500 people apply for an opportunity with you is useless if all those people are unsuitable for the role.
 That is merely a waste of staff time.
 The goal is not to attract every single person on the internet.
 The goal is to attract the right people who will be suited to this role and will take action.

 If a person typed ‘accounts payable job public sector in Dublin 2’ into Google, they would show clear intent for what they seek.
 If this is what you offer as a role, then this person has found what they are looking for — which means they are happy, Google has done its job, and your SEO rank may improve.

 Try to include words that show clear intent on the part of whom you are trying to attract.
 Consider what someone would type into Google and be happy they found your website or job opportunity.

 What mindset are people in to need your help?

-#5 Don’t loose focus on your goal
+#5 Don’t lose focus on your goal

-SEO is important but not at the expense of sales or what your brand stands for.
-People may land on your website from other places than search engines.
-Your website is not created to just please Google; it is a marketing vehicle to help you connect with your ideal clients and candidates.
+SEO is necessary but not at the expense of sales or what your brand stands for.
+People may land on your website from places other than search engines.
+Your website is not created to please Google; it is a marketing vehicle to help you connect with your ideal clients and candidates.
 I’ve seen so many people get lost down the rabbit hole of SEO by becoming obsessed about ‘optimising’ their website for SEO but forgetting that they need to ‘optimise’ for the people they want to do business with.